coins7ex/dimecoin/README.md

 make libleveldb.a libmemenv.a

-and go back to compiling.
+and go back to compiling
 )